 Iona: Talking really is key!
 Meeting the people who keep our projects operating is a pretty unique experience and getting to know them and how they ended up in this role is always fascinating; you soon realise that the similarities far outweigh the differences.

 Gemma: Rather than buying new plastic bottles of water, treat your own water using special travel water treatments.

 Bee: Instead of taking expensive taxis, ask around for the best public transport options to use and try these instead.
 They’re usually much cheaper and you get to experience more of everyday life in the country.
 You might even take home a good story or two about chickens on minibuses too.

 Iona: It depends on what you want to get out of your travelling experience!
 If you are going to be travelling after a volunteering placement, it is always considerably cheaper to stay at hostels (and even cheaper if you stay in a large mixed-dorm).
 While you may not be guaranteed your best night’s sleep, you are far more likely to meet fellow travellers and make plenty of friends to join you on your adventures.

 Lucy: Try to eat at local restaurants rather than those geared solely for tourists.
 As a rule of thumb any restaurant with a menu in multiple languages is used predominantly for tourists and will be therefore considerably more expensive!

 TOP TIPS FOR COPING WITH THE HEAT?

-Gemma: Drink lots of water, as you will be sweating much more than normal you will be amazed how much you need to drink to drink to keep hydrated and avoid heat stroke.
-I prefer to limit the time I spend in very cold air con since the shock of going from the hot to cold make the body find it hard to regulate it.
+Gemma: Drink lots of water, as you will be sweating much more than normal you will be amazed how much you need to drink to keep hydrated and avoid heat stroke.
+I prefer to limit the time I spend in very cold air con since the shock of going from the hot to cold can make it hard for the body to regulate it.